Legal implications of removing encroaching tree roots

 A tree belongs to the person who owns the land on which it grows.
-However, where the roots of a tree encroach on land owned or occupied by another that person is generally entitled to chop back the roots to the boundary line.
-They do not need to obtain the owner of the tree’s permission before removing encroaching tree roots, although if you do intend to remove any tree roots that encroach on your land it is generally a good idea to inform the owner of the tree that you intend to remove them before doing so.
+However, where the roots of a tree encroach on land owned or occupied by you, you are entitled to chop back the roots to the boundary line.
+You do not need to obtain the tree owner’s permission before removing encroaching tree roots, although if you do intend to do this, you should inform the tree owner before doing so.
 It may also be sensible to involve your insurers or the insurers of the owner of the tree.

 If you do intend to remove encroaching tree roots you should bear in mind the following matters: